Archive of Newsletters (https://app NULL.robly NULL.com/public/archives?a=4e15ec576266c280)

 Dependable funding for day-to-day operations was secured in 1989, when the Library changed its status to a special legislative district library by a public vote.
 This meant stable tax-based funding for the library and accountability to the community.
 The registered voters of Woodstock were now empowered to elect the board of trustees and vote on the Library’s budget.
 This election happens annually in September.
 The 11-member Library board meets monthly, and all Library board meetings are open to the public.

-Woodstock is now ready to move its Library into the 21st century; we are working through a Master Facilities Plan Process and are making decisions to further our the hopes of achieving a Library Expansion.
+Woodstock is now ready to move its Library into the 21st century; we have worked through a Master Facilities Plan Process and are making decisions to further our the hopes of achieving a Library Expansion.
 The story of a thriving small-town library continues.

 “The only thing that you absolutely have to know, is the location of the library.” – Albert Einstein